Applying for a Visa

 We look forward to having you join our community for the duration of your program.
 In preparation for your time at Duke, as an international student who will need a student visa (F-1 sponsored by Duke, J-1 sponsored by Fulbright, or other visa status), you will need to follow the steps below to enroll:

-- Accept the offer of admission via the Applicant Self-Service Portal.
+- Accept the offer of admission via the Application Portal.

 - The Admissions Office will send you an email with visa instructions and a link to the Duke Visa Services Request for Temporary Visa Form, Part II.
-You will be required to complete this form in its entirety and to follow the step by step process outlined in the Masters Program Important Visa Information document.
-Download important information on the process, including a fillable form to certify the sources and amounts of funding.
+You will be required to complete this form in its entirety and to follow the step by step process outlined in the email.

-- Send signature page, official transcripts, and all required documents to our Admissions office.
+- In the Visa portal, upload signature page and all required documents for our Admissions team's review.

 Processing your visa documents

-Upon receipt of your Signature Page and supporting documents, the Duke Master of Engineering Management Admissions Team will verify your documents and complete Part I of the Duke Visa Services Request for Temporary Visa Form.
+Upon receipt of your Signature Page and supporting documents, the Duke Admissions Team will verify your documents and complete Part I of the Duke Visa Services Request for Temporary Visa Form.

 Arriving on campus